julian1/vocab2/README.md

   * map affiliation into responsible party
   * create dummy record for organisation 52
   * clarify topconcept - Simon Piggott picker
+  * tighten the metadata to show 'contr_vocab_db' schema and not everything

 checkout